-Required discussion Through our planning process (and prior year audits), we have developed an understanding of your oversight processes including Code of conduct Audit Committee charters Presentation by management, including Chief General Manager's (CGM) Report Review of related party transactions Review and approval over manual journal entries Tone at the top Internal Audit Are there any new processes or changes to the above that we should be aware of?
+Required discussion Through our planning process (and prior year audits), we have developed an understanding of your oversight processes including Code of conduct Audit Committee charters Presentation by management, including Chief Executive Officer's (CEO) Report Review of related party transactions Review and approval over manual journal entries Tone at the top Internal Audit the quarterly communication protocol report that the Head of HR prepares and reports on to the Chief Financial and Administration Officer and the CEO the City of Toronto's Fraud and Waste Hotline Are there any new processes or changes to the above that we should be aware of?
 Notes

-Question 2:
+Ouestion 2:

+Required discussion We are not aware of any significant fraud at the current time.
 We would like to ask whether you are aware of instances of actual, suspected or alleged fraud affecting the entity.
+Notes